November 16, 2024

 What is Self-Custody in crypto?
 Here are the full details.

-Key aspects of self-custody in crypto include:
+Key aspects of in include:

-1. Private Keys Management: In self-custody, you are solely responsible for managing the private keys associated with your cryptocurrency wallets.
+1. Private Keys Management: In self-custody, you are solely responsible for managing the private keys associated with your wallets.
 These private keys are crucial as they grant access to your crypto assets.
 Keeping them secure and accessible only to you is paramount.

 2. Full Control Over Funds: Self-custody gives you complete control over your cryptocurrency holdings.
 You can send, receive, and store cryptocurrencies without needing permission or intervention from any financial institution or third party.

-3. Security Responsibilities: With self-custody, the responsibility for the security of your digital assets rests entirely on you.
+3. Responsibilities: With self-custody, the responsibility for the security of your digital assets rests entirely on you.
 This includes safeguarding against theft, loss, or unauthorized access.
 It involves practices like using hardware wallets, enabling multi-factor authentication, and maintaining backups of your private keys.

-4. No Third-Party Risks: By opting for self-custody, you avoid risks associated with third-party custodians, such as exchange hacks or the failure of a cryptocurrency service provider.
+4. No Third-Party : By opting for self-custody, you avoid risks associated with third-party custodians, such as exchange hacks or the failure of a cryptocurrency service provider.
 However, this also means you don’t have the safety net that these institutions can provide, such as customer support or asset recovery in case of lost access.

 5. Privacy and Anonymity: Self-custody often allows for greater privacy since you don’t have to share personal information with a centralized service.
 Transactions can be conducted without linking them directly to your identity.